-Like all industries, the shift to home working means journalists are not working the traditional 9 – 5.
-They are also no longer linked to an office switchboard and unless you have developed close relationships in the past, having a contact book of journalists mobile or home numbers is unlikely.
+Like all industries, the shift to home working means journalists are not working the traditional 9-5.
+They are also no longer linked to an office switchboard and unless you have developed close relationships in the past, having a contact book of journalists' home numbers is unlikely.

 The PR industry should be applauded for its innovation during the pandemic in swapping face-to-face meetings with videos, online masterclasses, virtual events and podcasts but sadly these aren’t the same as meeting in the flesh and over 12 months in the fatigue is starting to show.

 Now that lockdown has been lifted it is time to start working on a strategy for a new kind of normal, a hybrid one.
 Follow your key journalists online and see if they are starting to venture out as they'll probably mention it.
 If they are, see if they want to meet for coffee, they might be delighted for some in person company after all those Zoom calls.
 You need to see what they are doing and adapt accordingly.